-Elaine J. Dorward-King, age 64
+Elaine J. Dorward-King

+Age.
+05

+Director Since: 2020

-Director since: 2020 Independent: Yes
+Independent: Yes

-Committees: Audit; Safety, Environmental and Sustainability (Chair)
+Committees: Audit; Safety, Environmental and

+Sustainability (Chair)

 DR. ELAINE DORWARD-KING most recently was the Executive Vice President, Sustainability and External Relations at Newmont Mining Corporation ("Newmont") (NYSE:NEM), the world's leading gold mining company.
 Dr. Dorward-King has spent the majority of her career in mining and joined Newmont in 2013.
 Prior to joining Newmont, Dr. Dorward-King spent 20 years with Rio Tinto, one of the world's largest diversified producers of metals and minerals, in general management and Environmental Health and Safety leadership roles.
 Dr. Dorward-King has over 25 years of leadership experience in creating and implementing sustainable development, safety, health and environmental strategy as well as programs in mining, chemical and engineering consulting sectors.
-Currently Dr. Dorward-King serves on the Board of Directors of Kenmare Resources plc (LSE:KMR, ISE:KMR); Sibanye Stillwater plc (JSE:SSW, NYSE:SBSW); and NovaGold (TSX:NG, NYSE American:NG).
+Currently Dr. Dorward-King serves on the Board of Directors of Kenmare Resources plc (LSE:KMR, ISE:KMR) where she chairs the Safety and Sustainability Committee and is a member of the Nominations Committee and Audit Committee; Sibanye Stillwater plc (JSE:SSW, NYSE:SBSW) where she is a member of the Social Environment and Ethics Committee and Safety and Health Committee; and NovaGold (TSX:NG, NYSE American:NG) where she chairs the Sustainability Committee and is a member of the Compensation Committee.
 Dr. Dorward-King holds a Bachelor's Degree from Maryville College and received a PhD in Analytical Chemistry from Colorado State University.

-Key Qualifications and Skills: Dr. Dorward-King has 25 years of management and leadership experience in capitalintensive industries.
+Dr. Dorward-King has 25 years of management and leadership experience in capital-intensive industries.
 Dr. Dorward-King has extensive experience in risk management, health, safety and environmental programs and sustainability strategies.
 Dr. Dorward-King also has international operations experience.

-Ryan J. Levenson, age 46
+Ryan J. Levenson

-Director since: 2016

-Independent: Yes
+Age: 47 Director Since: 2016 Independent: Yes

-Committees: Compensation; Nominating and Corporate Governance
+Committees: Compensation; Nominating and

+Corporate Governance

-RYAN J. LEVENSON currently serves as Principal and Portfolio Manager of Privet Fund Management, LLC ("Privet"), an investment firm, and Chief Executive Officer of Hardinge, Inc., a multinational machine tool builder acquired by an affiliate of Privet.
-Mr. Levenson previously served as Vice President of Business Development at MS International, Inc., a privately held building products distributor and construction services company, and as a financial analyst at Cramer Rosenthal McGlynn, LLC, a long/short equity hedge fund and SAC Capital Advisors LLC, an investment management company.
-Mr. Levenson serves on the board of directors Hardinge, Inc. Previously, Mr. Levenson served on the board of directors of AgJunction, Inc., a global positioning system designer and manufacturer, Frequency Electronics, Inc., a telecommunications and electronics company, Cicero, Inc., a software company, BK Technologies Corporation, an American manufacturing company, Material Sciences Corporation, an American materials technology company, and The Middleby Corporation, a commercial and residential cooking and industrial process equipment company.
-Mr. Levenson received a Bachelor of Arts Degree from VanderbiltUniversity.
+RYAN J. LEVENSON currently serves as CIO and portfolio manager of Privet Fund Management LLC ("Privet").
+Mr. Levenson also serves on the Board of Directors and is Chairman of the Board and Chief Executive Officer of Hardinge, Inc., a global machine tool builder acquired by an affiliate of Privet.
+Prior to starting Privet in 2007, he served as Vice President of Business Development at Millwork Sales International ("MSI"), a privately held building products distributor and construction services company.
+Prior to MSI, Mr. Levenson served as a financial analyst for Cramer Rosenthal McGlynn's long/short equity hedge fund after working at SAC Capital Advisors LLC in a similar capacity.
+Mr. Levenson began his career as an analyst on the sell side in small cap research for CJS Securities.
+He formerly served as a member of the Board of Directors of AgJunction, Inc. (TSX: AJX), Cicero, Inc. (OTC:CICN), Frequency Electronics, Inc. (NASDAQ: FEIM), Material Sciences Corp.
+(NASDAQ: MASC), The Middleby Corporation (NASDAQ: MIDD), and RELM Wireless Corporation (n/k/a BK Technologies Corporation) (NYSE AMERICAN: BKTI).
+Mr. Levenson received a Bachelor of Arts Degree from Vanderbilt University.

-Key Qualifications and Skills: Mr. Levenson has deep expertise in cost reduction and strategic realignment and an extensive background in private equity, investment and asset management.
+Mr. Levenson has deep expertise in cost reduction and strategic realignment and an extensive background in private equity, investment and asset management.
 Mr. Levenson also has significant public board experience, including membership on various audit, compensation and corporate governance committees.